 Being re-hired after being fired is a discussion that pops up every now and then in lunchrooms around the world.
 There are a lot of different scenarios that can play out.
-However, depending on the industry, if you are re-hired you will most likely be going back under a different set of conditions and wages.
+However, depending on the industry, if you are re-hired you will most likely be going back with a different salary (maybe less?), and under a different set of conditions.

 A couple of general scenarios.

 If a company is undergoing a restructure it will have a re-hire policy, that will include new terms of employment and a new wages structure.

 Often this comes about if the company has been having trouble negotiating a new agreement with unions, some serious disruption to the productive performance within the company, or economic conditions.

 Other times it can be the company outsourcing its work to other companies to reduce its liabilities.